-- Docking lights on boats may only be used near docks or shore not on open water. - Check navigation light sockets and wiring for corrosion. - Boats on waters subject to U.S. jurisdiction may also display navigation lights under current federal inland regulations. - All accessory lighting such as docking lights, spotlights or accent lights must not impact navigation light visibility as required by law.
+- Check navigation light sockets and wiring for corrosion. - Boats on waters subject to U.S. jurisdiction may also display navigation lights under current federal inland regulations. - All accessory lighting such as docking lights, spotlights or accent lights must not impact navigation light visibility as required by law.